JINDALSTEL

 Further company coverage: JINT.NS

-Flacks Group is 'ready to bid' for Thyssenkrupp's steel unit should current sale efforts fail
+Flacks Group 'ready to bid' for Thyssenkrupp steel business if current sale talks fail

-LONDON, March 5 (Reuters) - U.S. investment fund Flacks Group would be "ready to bid" for the steel division of Germany's Thyssenkrupp TKAG.DE should current efforts to sell it fail, its Chief Executive Michael Flacks told Reuters on Thursday.
+LONDON, March 5 (Reuters) - U.S. investment fund Flacks Group would be ready to bid for the steel division of Germany's Thyssenkrupp TKAG.DE should current efforts to sell it fail, its CEO Michael Flacks told Reuters on Thursday.

-Shares in Thyssenkrupp turned positive on the news to trade 1.5% higher at 1415 GMT.
+Shares in Thyssenkrupp turned positive on the news and were up as much as 2.2%.

-(Reporting by Andres Gonzalez; writing by Christoph Steitz; Editing by Toby Chopra)
+(Reporting by Andres Gonzalez; Additional reporting by Christoph Steitz; Editing by Toby Chopra, Jane Merriman and Jan Harvey)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))

-LONDON, March 5 (Reuters) - U.S. investment fund Flacks Group would be "ready to bid" for the steel division of Germany's Thyssenkrupp TKAG.DE should current efforts to sell it fail, its Chief Executive Michael Flacks told Reuters on Thursday.
+LONDON, March 5 (Reuters) - U.S. investment fund Flacks Group would be ready to bid for the steel division of Germany's Thyssenkrupp TKAG.DE should current efforts to sell it fail, its CEO Michael Flacks told Reuters on Thursday.

-Shares in Thyssenkrupp turned positive on the news to trade 1.5% higher at 1415 GMT.
+Shares in Thyssenkrupp turned positive on the news and were up as much as 2.2%.

-(Reporting by Andres Gonzalez; writing by Christoph Steitz; Editing by Toby Chopra)
+(Reporting by Andres Gonzalez; Additional reporting by Christoph Steitz; Editing by Toby Chopra, Jane Merriman and Jan Harvey)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))